King of Kings (1988 video game): Unit

 The possible fighter units in the game are goblins, elves and dragons.
 These characters are central to fantasy games and appear in the game.
 Each unit has set level, which is increased by killing enemy units.
 Levels range from 1 to 9 (with the ninth level character wearing a crown).
 It is important to have a higher attack rating than the opponent.
 On the other hand, having a higher defense rating also helps to win battles and to create a balanced game system.
 Some units can use "magic" that turns directly attack enemy units with various special effects.
 The campaign mode is limited to the type of units than can be produced.
 These types start off as being less productive, but more types of units will be added in the second half of the game.

 Movement system

 All units have a predetermined moving pattern.
 Respectively, units can only advance within its movement range that is allowed by the game.
 Movement is also consumed by topography; plains and roads need less power while high mountains and forests consume more.
 Food is consumed in order to regain movement points.
 All units consume food in order to keep moving.
 After running out of food, only a city or a monk can restore the unit's supply of food.
 Therefore, players must consider maintaining the supply line during the invasion.

+Development

+A reviewer in Marukatsu Famicom described King of Kings as being the second part of a wave of strategy games for the Family Computer.
+The first were ports of games being made for home computers and the second being original games for the console.

+Reception

+In Marukatsu Famicom, two reviewers complimented King of Kings with one saying it a had a lot of gameplay depth and could be played for many hours while another said that due to its fantasy setting, it had a lot of new rules to learn but said once they were learned the game became incredibly fun.
+Another reviewer said they found they could not immerse themselves in the fantasy setting of the game which felt more like medieval Europe to them and said that the enemy's AI was not very well thought out.